-- 1. The next Star Party is Saturday, October 5th beginning at dusk. - 2.
-The star party is also Cosmic Camporee!
-Come join us for camping, food, company, and hopefully clear skies on Saturday, October 5th.
-Hot dogs, hamburgers and soft drinks will be provided.
-Please bring a side dish or dessert!
-Sunday morning we will break out the griddle for pancakes!
-RSVP to the observatory director, Rick Bassham, and let him know what you plan on bringing and how many in your party plan to come, so he can plan to have enough hot dogs, hamburgers and drinks.
-During the day, weather permitting, we will have the solar telescope up and running, and if the skies stay clear for the night, all of the club's visual telescopes will be available.
-This year, we have the Draconid meteor shower peaking just after the weekend, so we may catch a few early ones.
-This highly variable shower tends to have major outbursts from time to time.
-In the past, outbursts have seen anywhere from 150 to 3000 meteors per hour.
-While we probably won't see that many this year, especially before the peak, they can still put on a good show. - 3.
-Telescope training for new members (and those wishing to get a review) will be held on Saturday, October 12th, beginning at 5:30 PM.
+- 1. The next Star Party is Saturday, November 2nd beginning at dusk. - 2.
+Telescope training for new members (and those wishing to get a review) will be held on Saturday, November 9th, beginning at 4:30 PM.
 This training is required for all new members who wish to use the facilities at GHRO.
 The training will take place even if it is cloudy, it will be canceled only if it is actively raining or snowing.
 If it's clear, you can practice your newfound skills immediately after the training.
-To sign up please contact Rick Bassham. - 4.
+To sign up please contact Rick Bassham. - 3.
+Cosmic Camporee was a huge success.
+Thank you to everyone who helped out, brought food, or just came out to enjoy some beautiful skies and good friends. - 4.
+We have a scout troop visiting GHRO Friday, October 18th through Sunday, October 20th.
+Anyone who can help run a telescope at GHRO, please reach out to Rick Bassham. - 5.
 I am starting to plan for new pads for members now.
 If you have an interest in your own pad at GHRO, please reach out and make sure I have you on my list.
-Please do this even if you have already talked to me about it. - 5.
+Please do this even if you have already talked to me about it. - 6.
 If you have a pad or building at GHRO that you are no longer using, please consider selling to another member or donating it back to the club.
 We have a large number of people interested in their own pads at the observatory.
-Please reach out to Rick Bassham if you are interested in giving up or selling your pad or building. - 6.
+Please reach out to Rick Bassham if you are interested in giving up or selling your pad or building. - 7.
 When observing at GHRO please ensure you minimize the amount of light you produce.
 Especially for imagers, please take care to hide lights from your equipment and computers.
-Plastic bins are available for use to put your laptop in. - 7.
+Plastic bins are available for use to put your laptop in. - 8.
 Please follow the posted startup and shutdown procedures for any club owned scopes.
-This helps other members when they go to use our equipment. - 8.
-Don't forget that the current sky conditions and weather and the Clear Sky Clock is found at the bottom of our homepage... https://charlotteastronomers.org/ - 9.
+This helps other members when they go to use our equipment. - 9.
+Don't forget that the current sky conditions and weather and the Clear Sky Clock is found at the bottom of our homepage... https://charlotteastronomers.org/ - 10.
 Anyone interested in the "Sponsor a Telescope" program, please reach out.
 My vision on this is to pair up CAAC members who want to learn more about a particular club owned telescope and/or help pass on the knowledge and history of our club scopes.
 There would be no monetary commitment involved, only some time.
 Ideally, we would have two members sponsor each telescope.
 Sponsors would be responsible for checking their telescope once a quarter and working with the observatory director to address any required maintenance or repairs needed.
 You would also be expected to attend a new-member training event once a quarter to help pass on your knowledge of the history and operation of the scope.
 As our club grows, maintenance and knowledge transfers become much more difficult to be done by just one person.
-If you are interested, please reach out to Rick Bassham (ghro@charlotteastronomers.org).

-- 10. Anyone interested in helping out with grounds maintenance, please contact Rick Bassham.
+If you are interested, please reach out to Rick Bassham (ghro@charlotteastronomers.org). - 11.
+Anyone interested in helping out with grounds maintenance, please contact Rick Bassham.
 It currently takes about 5 hours for one person to mow and trim the full grounds, and any help would be appreciated.
-Special thanks to Dale Poole for doing a lot of mowing at GHRO. - 11.
-The complete GHRO calendar for 2024 is below:
+Special thanks to Dale Poole for doing a lot of mowing at GHRO.

+12. The complete GHRO calendar for 2024 is below: